-GSM 111 Gunsmithing I 2 12 6 Prerequisites:
+GSM 111 Gunsmithing I

 This course introduces hand tools, blueprints, and basic machine tools used in gunsmithing.
-Emphasis is placed on safety and the completion of projects from blueprints using hand and machine tools.
+Emphasis placed on safety and the completion of projects from blueprints using hand and machine tools.
 Upon completion, students should be able to read and work from blueprints using hand tools and make basic machine tool setups.

-GSM 120 2 0 Gunsmithing Tools 12 6 Prerequisites:
+GSM 120 Gunsmithing Tools